-Horacio Pagani claims the Pagani Huayra Roadster is the most complicated project the carbon fiber supercar manufacturer has ever untaken.
-That’s certainly likely considering this Roadster is not only roughly 200 pounds lighter than the Coupe it’s loosely based on but also far stiffer thanks to the utilization of Carbo-Titanium and Carbo-Triax HP52 composite materials in its chassis, and all this despite its removable carbon and glass roof, we can see where Horacio is coming from.
+Considering this Roadster is not only around 200 pounds lighter than the Coupe it’s loosely based on but also far stiffer thanks to the utilization of Carbo-Titanium and Carbo-Triax HP52 composite materials in its chassis, and all this despite its removable carbon and glass roof, we can see where Horacio is coming from.

-Powering the Pagani Huayra Roadster a custom 764 horsepower Mercedes-AMG twin-turbo V12 and a seven-speed dual-clutch gearbox get enough power to the wheels that, when coupled with the car’s stellar handling, achieves lateral forces of 1.8G (read: the highest of any street legal car).
-Sadly, all 100 production units are already spoken for, so save your cash for the next one. [via]
+Powering the Pagani Huayra Roadster a custom 764 horsepower Mercedes-AMG twin-turbo V12 and a seven-speed dual-clutch gearbox providing enough power to the wheels that, when coupled with the car’s stellar handling, achieves lateral forces of 1.8G.